jcgregorio/vanillajs/vue.js/README.md

    browser version, compile the JS back to an older version of ES, and run a prefixer on the CSS.
-The wider the target set of browsers and the older the versions you are targeting the more processing you will need to do via WebPack, but since the original code doesn't need to change, those extra processing steps are out of scope for this example.
+The wider the target set of browsers and the older the versions you are targeting the more processing you will need to do via webpack, but since the original code doesn't need to change, those extra processing steps are out of scope for this example.